molassesapp/molasses-node/packages/molasses-server/README.md

 ### `isActive(featureKey: string, user: User)`

 Will check if the feature is active for this particular based on the segment they are in.

+### `experimentStarted(featureKey: string, additionalInformation: string[string], user: User)`

+Will send an event started message when a user starts an a/b tests.
+This includes, whether user was in the experimental group (control or experiment), the experiment that was being tested and other metadata.
+If you want to include additional metadata use the `additionalInformation` argument.

 ### `experimentSuccess(featureKey: string, additionalInformation: string[string], user: User)`